Welcome to the Hands, Hearts, and Minds blog.

 Over my many years working with children and families in the community, I have been most concerned with children not having the circumstances that fosters the growth and development of their individual potential.
 There are a lot of social and emotional hurdles for a child to jump over all day, every day.
 Children living in negative environments spend a lot of time and energy worrying and feeling anxious about things that they shouldn’t need to.
 They build defences in their minds, and barriers to their heart, that can take a long time to sort out and work through.
 In my work I have seen too many disconnected and disengaged children and young people.
 Children should be free to spend their time and energy on growing, playing, learning, feeling safe and loved, and exploring relationships, and this is best done in supportive and caring environments.

-My qualifications include a BA in Education (Macquarie University), a Masters degree in Child & Adolescent Mental Health (NSW Institute of Psychiatry), and a Cert IV in Pastoral Care (Alpha Crucis).
+I am a Student Wellbeing Worker in a public school in Western Sydney.
+I also work as a Family Worker in the Nepean area, and an Early Intervention Worker for the Nepean/Blue Mountains area.
+My qualifications include a BA (Macquarie University), Masters degree in Child & Adolescent Mental Health (NSW Institute of Psychiatry), Cert IV in Pastoral Care (Alpha Crucis), and Grad Dip in Counselling and Integrated Psychotherapy (Australian Institute of Family Counselling).
 I have been trained in art therapy, child-centered play therapy, and parent-child interaction therapy.
-I am currently studying a Grad Dip in Counselling and Integrated Psychotherapy (Australian Institute of Family Counselling).
+I am an accredited Triple P facilitator (levels 2,3,4,5) and a Circle of Security parenting facilitator.

 This blog focuses on positive parenting, and responses to difficulties experienced in childhood.

 Pinterest: Hands, Hearts & Minds